jennt/text_miner/README.md

 ## Synopsis

-Sets of failing tests that require functions written using Regular Expression to enable them to pass.
+Sets of failing tests that require functions written using Ruby and Regular Expression to enable them to pass.

 ## Code Example
 ```ruby